pythonarcade/arcade/doc/tutorials/compute_shader/index.rst

 How does this work?
 There are three major parts to this program:

-* The Python code, which glues everything together.
+* The Python code, which allocates buffers & glues everything together
-* The visualization shaders, which let us see the data.
+* The visualization shaders, which let us see the data in the buffers
-* The compute shader, which moves everything.
+* The compute shader, which moves everything

 Buffers
 -------